Updated July 24, 2023

 Example #1 – Using the US Treasury Bond

-The calculation of risk-free return depends on the time period for which the investment has been made.
+The calculation of risk free return depends on the time period for which the investment has been made.
 Accordingly, to the tenure, the rate is decided.
-If the time period if 3 months than the ninety-day government security ie t-bill is used.
-The rate is quoted as.489 then the risk-free rate quoted is 0.49%.
+Suppose the time period is 3 months, then the ninety-day government security, i.e. t-bill, is used.
+The rate is quoted as.489, then the risk free rate quoted is 0.49%.
 Treasury bills are usually for a short period of time.
 For longer tenures, treasury note and treasury bonds are used.

 Example #2 – Using CAPM

-Consider that you are working as an analyst at a firm where you are looking at a project and are accepted to find out the net present value of the project.
+Consider that you are working as an analyst at a firm where you are looking at a project and are accepted to find out the project’s net present value.
 The tenure of the project is eight years.
-For analyzing the net present value you will first have to determine the weighted average cost of capital.
+For analyzing the net present value, you will first have to determine the weighted average cost of capital.
 First, we have to calculate the cost of equity using the capital asset pricing model (CAPM).

 Risk Free Rate is calculated using the formula given below